-Welcome to the Criminology & Law Division of the Department of Sociology and Criminology & Law.
-The Division supports the largest interdisciplinary degree program here at the University of Florida and retains a distinct major in Criminology & Law culminating in a B.A. degree.
-The Criminology & Law major is intended to introduce students to the study of criminal behavior, criminal justice systems, and law from a multidisciplinary, liberal-arts perspective.
+Welcome to the Criminology major of the Department of Sociology and Criminology & Law!
+The Criminology major is intended to introduce students to the study of criminal behavior, criminal justice systems, and law from a multidisciplinary, liberal-arts perspective.

-Please note that Criminology & Law is a limited-access major!
-To ensure the quality of the degree program, the Division has adopted a selective policy for continuation in the major beyond semester four (referred to as the upper division major).
+To ensure the quality of the degree program, we have adopted a selective policy for continuation in the major beyond semester four (referred to as the upper division major).
 Thus, it is important that first and second year students meet the tracking requirements.
 To make sure that upper division majors can progress toward timely graduation, registration for many of the major’s 3000 and 4000 level courses will be closed to first and second year students until drop/add.
 First and second year students are not blocked from CCJ 3024, CJL 3038, and CJL 2000.

 Tracking for Admission into the Upper Division Major